tianqingwa/HeapSort/README.md

 # HeapSort
-using Java to implement the heapsort algorithm include BuildHeap,HeapSort and piortyqueue code
+using Java to implement the heapsort algorithm/n include BuildHeap,HeapSort and piortyqueue code